go-extras/go-kit/README.md

   in the original function.
 - Package `contextualjson` provides a JSON marshaler that allows specifying a context and custom handlers for the serialization of struct fields.
+- Package `logger` provides interfaces for logging with various levels of verbosity and functionality.

 ## Installation
 To use this module in your Go project, simply run the following command: